Best Vegan Quiche Casserole

 Instructions

-- Once the tofu is ready, you’ll place all the quiche batter ingredients EXCEPT THE VEGGIES into a food processor or blender.
-This will include the drained tofu, flour, milk, and spices.
+- Once the tofu is ready, place all the quiche batter ingredients except the veggies into a food processor or blender.
+This will include the drained tofu, flour, plant milk, and spices.
 Process until smooth and creamy.
+I do not soak my cashews before blending because I have a Vitamix 5200 Series blender.

 - Pour the quiche batter into a large bowl with the diced veggies and stir to combine well.